Ensuring data quality for industrial systems and applications

 VEE presents a model for best practice checks and corrections of data that can be implemented for all IoT applications.
 From utilities to Industry 4.0, the problem of building and implementing Industrial IoT systems in an era of massive amounts of sensor data starts first with validating, estimation and editing the data.
 Anomalies need to be flagged, errors need to be fixed, and all changes need to be fully traceable.

 New tools are needed for this new era of digital information overload, like Kx for Sensors.
-Its rich real-time analytics present a significant opportunity for optimizing business operations, customer engagement, and offering new services and products.
+Its rich real-time analytics presents a significant opportunity for optimizing business operations, customer engagement, and offering new services and products.
 In addition to data analysis and management, it has been proven to provide measurably faster and more efficient results for fault detection, settlement and reconciliation, data marts and surveillance and monitoring of data.

 Przemek Tomczak is Senior Vice-President of Internet of Things and Utilities at Kx.
-For over twenty five years, Kx has been providing the world’s fastest database technology and business intelligence solutions for high velocity and large data sets.
-Previously, Przemek held senior roles at the Independent Electricity System Operator in Ontario, Canada and top-tier consulting firms and systems integrators.
+For over twenty-five years, Kx has been providing the world’s fastest database technology and business intelligence solutions for high velocity and large data sets.
+Previously, Przemek held senior roles at the Independent Electricity System Operator in Ontario, Canada, and top-tier consulting firms and systems integrators.
 Przemek also has a CPA, CISA and has a background in business, technology, and risk management.
 He has extensive experience in implementing and auditing controls for data quality and data processing.